MarcusWentz/eulerswap-parameters/README.md

 ![Project Banner](https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/eulerswap_pool_parameters.png?raw=true)

 ## What should we set Eulerswap liquidity parameters to?
-We study the oldest AMM stablecoin pools on Uniswap to answer this question and focus on the biggest stablecoins: USDC, USDT, DAI.
+We provide a method for selecting parameters by studying the oldest AMM stablecoin pools on Uniswap to answer this question and focus on the biggest stablecoins: USDC, USDT, DAI.

 ## Description

 Method of for optimizing liquidity parameters for Eulerswap with primary focus on stablecoins to get the best capital efficiency.
-- Eulerswap invariant analysis of LP Payoff, price impact, liquidity allocation across price space ([interactive visualization](https://www.desmos.com/calculator/8f6bcdcb41))
+- Eulerswap AMM and its liquidity distribution.
+- Statistical tool for optimizing Eulerswap liquidity parameters based on one's forecast or historical data.
+- Example with USDT/USDC.
   - Subitem 1.1
   - Subitem 1.2
-- Statistical tools for analyzing stablecoin pool behavior
-  - Subitem 1.1
+- Further Optimization Directions
+  - Uniswap Liquidity Distribution
+  - Phase Space Neural Network
-  - Subitem 1.2
+  - Time-based Concentration
-- Tool for optimizing Eulerswap liquidity parameters based on one's forecast or historical data.
 - Approximation of Eulerswap with discrete LP positions to exit 100% out of a token.
+  - Method for having a hard cutoff for Eulerswap with univ3 [url desmos](https://www.desmos.com/calculator/02c7569f86)
   - If one is interested in LPing in non-stablecoin pools there is also a delta-neutral optimization available in the file.
-  - Method for having a hard cutoff for Eulerswap with univ3 [url desmos](https://www.desmos.com/calculator/02c7569f86)

 # Eulerswap AMM